bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ## 1.132473
 ```

 Given two locations that differ by 1 standard deviation of dist.dev, but are otherwise equal, this individual would be 1.1324727 as likely to choose the location with higher dist.dev (or, equivalently, 0.8830235 times more likely to choose the location with the lower dist.dev.

-Why are we exponentiating our linear combinations of terms (additions of covariates times estimated coefficients)?
-This is because in this setup, we have assumed the habitat selection process follows an exponential form (see section 10.
-The model being approximated) and equation 1 of [Gerber and Northrup, 2020](https://doi.org/10.1002/ecy.2953).

 #### Prediction